Admissions Frequently Asked Questions

 What kind of career services are offered at KSU?

 Job hunting can be daunting!
-The Kennesaw State University Career Services Center offers help in the to guide you with writing resumes, mock job-interviewing, attending on-campus recruiting and career fairs, and participating in internships and co-op.
-For more information, please visit Career Services Center or contact them at 470.578 6555.
+The Department of Career Planning & Development offers help in guiding you with writing resumes, mock job-interviewing, attending on-campus recruiting and career fairs, and participating in internships and co-op.
+For more information, please visit the Department of Career Planning & Development or contact them at 470.578.6555.

 What programs are available for academically talented students?